Parking restrictions in the United Kingdom

 The United Kingdom employs a number of measures to control parking on public highways.
 The main control is through signed bans on waiting or stopping such as clearways or yellow lines or through charging and time restriction schemes.

 Parking management is dependent on correct signage and markings as controlled by the Traffic Signs Regulations and General Directions.
 All parking restrictions have to be supported by Traffic Regulation Orders and approved signs and lines.

 History

-In 1947, George Musgrave entered a competition with the suggestion that yellow lines should be painted along the side the road to indicate that parking is not permitted.
+In 1947, George Musgrave entered a competition with the suggestion that yellow lines should be painted along the side of the road to indicate that parking is not permitted.

 On 10 July 1958, the first parking meter in England was installed in London.
 The meter charged 6d for the first two hours, ten shillings for the next two hours and two pounds after that.

 As of the Road Traffic Act 1991, parking offences have been decriminalised, and can be enforced by councils rather than the police, though parking pricing must be introduced as the parking enforcement must be self-financing.